MattOates/melm/README.md

                provide the location of the anchor data path, mELM will otherwise assume it's in the same directory as your anchor binary
            -g <>, --go-filter=<>
-               turn on GO filtering, only show results for ELM classes that have been associated with the GO ID specified
+               turn on GO filtering, only show results for ELM classes that have been associated with the GO ID specified -o <>, --organism-filter=<>
+               turn on organism filtering, only show results for ELM instances that have been observed in a given organism

 Example Use Cases
 =================